adriannovegil/spring-petclinic-microservices-sashimi/README.md

 After starting services it takes a while for `API Gateway` to be in sync with service registry, so don't be scared of initial Zuul timeouts.

+You can tell Config Server to use your local Git repository by using `local` Spring profile and setting `GIT_REPO` environment variable, for example:
+`-Dspring.profiles.active=local -DGIT_REPO=/projects/spring-petclinic-microservices-config`

+*NOTE: Under MacOSX or Windows, make sure that the Docker VM has enough memory to run the microservices.
+The default settings are usually not enough and make the `docker-compose up` painfully slow.*

 ## Database configuration